Home > All Recipes > Small Batch Cookie Recipes > Small Batch Glazed Lemon Shortbread Cookies

 Nutrition information is calculated by a third-party and should only be considered an estimate and not a guarantee.

-• Stack of small batch red velvet cookies on a wood tray.
+• A stack of chewy small batch brown butter chocolate chip cookies on a table.

 4.80 from 10 votes (7 ratings without comment)